 How much does the program cost?

-The program is free to all Griffith staff.
+The program is 100% subsidised for Griffith staff.

 What do I have to do to successfully complete the program?

-- Two learning and teaching session plans and rationale (500 words)
+- A learning and teaching session plan and rationale (500 words)

 Come along to an information session to find out more about this program